Sphodros abboti

 Sphodros abboti also known as purseweb spider, is a species of spiders from a family of Atypidae.
 It was described by Charles Athanase Walckenaer in 1835 and is endemic to Florida, United States.

 Description

-The spider is black coloured, with eight legs, and purple back.
-It also has only two eyes.
-The males have blue abdomen, which attracts females.
+The spider is generally black coloured.
+The abdomen of the female has a purple tinge, the abdomen of the male is blue.
+Like in other mygalomorph spiders the eight eyes are situated closely together in two groups close to the frontal edge of the carapace.

 Habitat

 They construct webs on the middle part of a tree, that remind people of short vines.